Glasc/Portfolio/src/content/en-projects/2-footy-standings.md

 link: "https://footy-standings.vercel.app/eng.1/2023"
 ---

-Web app that displays the standings and team stats of different football leagues for current and past seasons.
-The data is fetched from the azharimm football-standings-api.
+Web app that displays the standings for popular leagues in the current and past seasons.
+The data is fetched from the azharimm football-standings API.
+Users are able to select the league, the season, and filter the results.
 Data is cached using Redis.